trend-community/trend-components/README.md

 - [React](https://reactjs.org/) is the JavaScript library used for building out the individual components to be used in a user interface.
 -[SASS](https://sass-lang.com/) is the CSS extension utilized for styling all components.
 Packages that expose a CSS interface will have an accompanying `scss` directory and a `styles.scss` at the root of that packages directory.
 - [WAI-ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices/) is the main resource utilized for understanding and creating accessible rich internet applications.

-## Credit and Attributions

-- [Reakit](https://github.com/reakit/reakit) toolkit.
-Would advise using Reakit over this project.
-- [Material components for the Web](https://github.com/material-components/material-components-web).
-Many of the trend-components are inspried by this project.